This is a summary review of 13 Things Mentally Strong People Don't Do containing key details about the book.

 Conclusion: Maintaining Mental Strength

-Best Quotes from 13 Things Mentally Strong People Don’t Do
+What are good quotes from 13 Things Mentally Strong People Don't Do?

 “Developing mental strength isn’t about having to be the best at everything.
 It also isn’t about earning the most money or achieving the biggest accomplishments.
 Instead, developing mental strength means knowing that you’ll be okay no matter what happens.